menu iconknow your dna logosearch icon

 • Monitored the end-to-end DNA collection process

-• Verified the identity of the people whose names in the report
+• Verified the identity of the people whose names are in the report

 • Witnessed the handling of cheek swabs